In today’s blog post we will be exploring fitout clawback provisions and looking at whether they are enforceable or not.

 This decision reaffirms the 2012 judgment in Andrews v Australia and New Zealand Banking Group Ltd (2012) 247 CLR 205 which held a landlord should not be unjustly enriched by imposing liability for payments which it would not otherwise have been entitled to.
 Thus, although a landlord may nonetheless attempt to enforce a fitout clawback provision, it is important to seek advice as to whether the clawback will be lawfully admissible.

-Furthermore, in the occurrence of an event not triggered by a breach, for instance an assignment, a clawback provision is less likely to be legally enforceable.
+Furthermore, in the occurrence of an event not triggered by a breach, for instance, assigning a lease, a clawback provision is less likely to be legally enforceable.

 It remains a moot point that a clawback provision may be found to be enforceable only in the case it is established as a genuine estimate of damages, rather than punitive in nature.
 However, in this case, it is important for legal advice to be sought.